Vixtron/breeze-nvim/README.md

 ### This is a full nvim IDE integration with `vim-plug` based on [breezy](https://github.com/fneu/breezy)

-This is my fun little project, I wanted nvim a theme for kde-plasma so I wanted share my current seutp.
+This is my fun little project, I wanted nvim a theme for kde-plasma so I wanted share my current setup.
 Currently it's depending on:
 - vim-plug (AUR)
 - nerd-fonts-inconsolata (AUR)